p1tt1/rest_webservice_clojure/README.md

 ## HEROKU Instance

-An example instance be running on xxx
+An example instance be running on https://pure-peak-00001.herokuapp.com/

 ## Description of the Project